ShineDAO/frontend-app/README.md

-# Shine is your launchpad towards the crpyto stars
+# Shine is your launchpad towards the crypto stars

 ## Features